williamseipp/notes/study_guide.md

 }}}
 {{{  What are default parameters?

-Default parameters are the values that you assign to method parameters when no arguments are passed on method invocation
+When no arguments are passed to a method call, parameters have a default value

+    def greeting(word="hello")
+      puts word
+    end

+    greeting
+    greeting("G'day guvnah")

 }}}
 {{{  Demonstrate how to define default parameters for a method